iblazhko/cqrs-fsharp/doc/dependencies.md

          DTO ⬄ Domain mappers
    3. `API`
       1. MUST NOT depend on any project from `Adapters`, only on `Ports`
-      2. MAY depend on `CQRS.DTO` (specifically on command DTOs) and use them as request body in command API.
-A.t.m. only `CreateInventoryCommand` DTO is used for that
+      2. Depends on `CQRS.DTO` (specifically on command DTOs) and uses DTOs as request body in command API.
       3. Depends on `CQRS.Projections.ViewModels` and exposes them as Query API response
    4. `Ports`